 This job reference letter is for an employee who has been laid off.
 In addition to giving reasons for the layoff or retrenchment, it provides a strong recommendation for future employment.

 This type of reference letter can be difficult to write.
-Get help with how to write a reference that is valid, reliable and positive for an employee who has undergone the lay off process.
+Get help with how to write a reference or letter of recommendation that is valid, reliable and positive for an employee who has undergone the lay off process.

 Different circumstances require different types of job references.
 If you are looking for general sample reference letters go here.

 John Smith has been employed by ABC Company from May 2018 to April 2020 as a Call Center Agent.
 He reported directly to me, the Call Center Manager, during this period.

 His duties included responding to customer inquiries and providing customers with product information.
 He also processed orders and followed up with customers.
 He performed these functions expertly with both commitment and enthusiasm.